kokrah/HTShape/README.md

   will compute and return the L-CV, L-skew, and L-kurt estimates for each gene.

-* Given the shape (ie. L-skew and L-kurt) estimate of each gene, the function `computeDvals()` computes a dissimilarity distance (d-values) between each gene's shape estimate
+* Given the shape (i.e. L-skew and L-kurt) estimate of each gene, the function `computeDvals()` computes a dissimilarity distance (d-values) between each gene's shape estimate
   and the typical gene's shape estimate.